 On your busiest, most stressed-out days, you may not be thinking much about what ends up on your lunch or dinner plate.
-In fact, you may count yourself lucky if your meal didn’t come out of the vending machine at work.
 But abandoning your healthy eating goals stands in the way of your ability to fully thrive.
 After all, plenty of research shows that a diet rich in produce offers valuable nutrients not just for your body, but for your mental well-being.

-But here’s the irony: If you focus exclusively on the mental and physical health perks — instead of how delicious healthy foods can be — you may have a harder time reaping those benefits, says a recent study from Stanford University.
+But here’s the irony: If you focus exclusively on the mental and physical health perks — instead of how delicious healthy foods can be — you may have a harder time reaping those benefits, says a study from Stanford University.
 “Our culture is used to thinking about how nutritious foods will help our bodies function, look better, or stave off disease, but these aren’t our top priorities when we’re hungry and want something that tastes good,” Brad Turnwald, Ph.D., study co-author and postdoctoral scholar at the Stanford Mind & Body Lab, tells Thrive.
-This can lead to a mindset that healthy eating is boring and even depriving.
+This can lead to a mindset that healthy eating is boring, and even depriving.

 So to really use food to fuel your body and your mind, it may help to try letting your taste buds guide you to delicious dishes that also happen to be nutritious.
 These expert-approved tips can help: